rahimmiah09/My_Resume/README.md

 # My_Resume
-This is a begginer level project i have built using my html skils to creat a my resume with html only
+This is a beginner level project i have built using my html skils to creat a my resume with html only